-Facebook's crowdsourcing20 localization21 effort, where users were asked to look at Facebook phrases and offer translation suggestions for their local language (see Chapter 7 "Peer Production, Social Media, and Web 2.0"), helped the firm rapidly deploy versions in dozens of markets, blasting the firm past MySpace in global reach.
+Facebook's crowdsourcing localization effort, where users were asked to look at Facebook phrases and offer translation suggestions for their local language (see Chapter 7 "Social Media, Peer Production, and Web 2.0"), helped the firm rapidly deploy versions in dozens of markets, blasting the firm past MySpace in global reach.
 But network effects are both quick and powerful, and late market entry can doom a business reliant on the positive feedback loop of a growing user base.

 And global competition is out there.
-Worldwide, Facebook wannabes include "Studiverzeichnis" (German for "student index"); Vkontakte ("in contact"), Russia's most popular social networking site; and Renren (formerly Xiaonei), which is said to have registered 90 percent of China's college students.
+Worldwide, Facebook wannabes include Vkontakte ("in contact"), Russia's most popular social networking site; Google's Orkut (which is tops in Brazil, although Facebook's gaining there, too); and Renren (formerly Xiaonei), which is said to have registered 90 percent of China's college students.